gisma-courses/gi-modules/content/post/2021-11-20-forest-information-from-lidar-data/index.markdown

 Please note that dealing with `lidR` catalogs is pretty stressful for the memory administration of your `rsession`.
 So best practices is to **Restart your Rsesseion and clean up your environment**.
 This will help you to avoid frustrating situation like restarting your PC after hours of waiting…

-Take the setup section of the above script and exchange the code part as found under *#— start script* with the following code chunk.
+Take the setup section of the above script and exchange the code part as found under *start script* with the following code chunk.
 This will setup a lidR catalog and a more sophisticated approach to calculate the DEM, DSM and CHM.

 <script src="https://gist.github.com/gisma/4172ef049b116abb1454233c8950d587.js"></script>